 If you plan to travel to Istanbul, Turkey, you might look for things to do.
 Maybe you have the same problem as me, always little time and you want to see as much as possible.
 Is that you?
-Do you wonder if you should visit the Dolmabahçe or Topkapi Palace in Istanbul?
+Do you wonder if you should visit the Dolmabahçe or Topkapi Palaces in Istanbul?
 Me too!
 I was debating on those two and ended up going to both so I can tell you all about them!

 Main tourist attractions in Istanbul